keras-team/keras/docs/sources/layers/core.md

 Leaves the input unchanged, but adds a term to the loss function based on the input activity.
 L1 and L2 regularization supported.

-This layer can be use, for instance, to induce activation sparsity in the previous layer.
+This layer can be used, for instance, to induce activation sparsity in the previous layer.

 ---